ma-anwar/project-meetme/backend/readme.md

 # Sample Queries

+Use Postman to execute graphql queries for now.

+Apollo studio can be accessed at `http://localhost:3000/graphql`, but isn't working due to CORS issues right now.

-After visiting Apollo studio at `http://localhost:3000/graphql`, queries can be executed as follows,
+Queries can be executed as follows,

 To sign a user up,

 ```
 mutation {
   signUp(username: "Hellen", email: "email", password: "mercutio"){
-    id,
+    _id,
     email,
     username